Little Rock Water Quality at a Glance

 Why does my water sometimes taste or smell different?

-Occasional taste and odor changes can occur due to several factors:
+Occasional taste and odour changes can occur due to several factors:

-2. Treatment process changes: Adjustments to disinfection processes or treatment chemicals may temporarily affect water characteristics
+2. Treatment process changes: Adjustments to disinfection processes or treatment chemicals may temporarily affect water characteristics and can increase disinfection byproduct formation.
+This may be more noticeable during the ongoing Jack H. Wilson Plant overhaul works.

-Low-Income Water Assistance Program:
+Low-Income Water Assistance Programme:

 • Up to $2,000 in credits applied to eligible customers’ accounts